Modeling Task-Based Authorization for Agents

 object: tool:slack_send_message

-You can use OpenFGA conditions to make permissions expire after a duration or a number of agent turns.
+You can use OpenFGA conditions to make permissions expire after a duration, or limit how many times the tool can be called.

 model